This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 [Here ( in Timbuktu) are many shops of artificers and merchants, and especially of such as weave linnen and cotton cloth.
 And hither do the Barbarie merchants bring cloth of Europe...
 Here are verie few horses bred, and the merchants and courtiers keepe certainn little nags which they use to travel upon: but their best horses are brought out of Barbarie.
 And the king so soon as he heareth that any merchants are come to town with horses, he commandeth a certain number to be brought before him, and chusing the best horse for himselfe he payeth a most liberal price for him.] ( Leo Africanus - History and description of Africa)

-On the way to Tinerir, it is worth stopping and admiring a local ksour ( fortified traditional village).
-The most spectacular gorges of Morocco, Todra Gorges, lie only 15 km from Tinerir, presenting an arresting spectacle with its crystal clear river emerging from it, its huge walls changing colour to magical effect as the day unfolds.
+Before Tinerir, we'll explore a local ksour ( fortified traditional village).
+The spectacular Todra Gorges, lie only 15 km from Tinerir, presenting an arresting spectacle with its crystal clear river emerging from it, its huge walls changing colour to magical effect as the day unfolds.
 We are back in the Atlas mountains as we pass through Tinerir, an important center for the Berber nomad tribes with its extensive palm grove, the decaying ksours and 19th century adobe mosque.
-Less touristy, yet at least as dramatic, the Dades Gorges are worth a detour, with their awkward monkey fingers rock formations and great trekking opportunities.
-We will stop for dinner and accommodation in a local guesthouse.
-Dinner and accommodation can also be arranged in the palm grove of Skoura, one hour drive away.
+Less touristy, the Dades Gorges are worth a detour, with their awkward monkey fingers rock formations and great trekking opportunities.
+We can stop for the night in Dades or continue for one more hour and spend the night in the palm grove of Skoura.

 Day 6: Dades/ Skoura - Ouarzazate - Ait Benhaddou - Telouet - Marrakech ( 4- 5 hour drive)

 This morning our boutique Morocco tour takes us first to the immense palm grove of Skoura.
 Have a guided tour of the palm grove with Abdel and learn about kasbah architecture, marriage customs and life in the community.
 In the shade of the palm trees, you will walk past pumpkins and figs, grapes and tomatoes, coriander, parsley and rosemary.
 Olives are pressed into the precious oil – dip your bread into it and try a local’s breakfast.
 Fire, water, earth and dye are what make most of things here.
-On Friday afternoon, when the prayer is over, the caid comes out and spreads a carpet on the grass.
-The villagers then succeed themselves and present their queries.
-Most of them are resolved on site.
-Time is suspended here indeed.
+Or else, go for a trek at the foothills of the High Atlas mountains.

 Day 7: Marrakech - visit of the city ( no drive).